 Upon appointment of a new Director, the Company will provide a formal letter to the Director setting out, amongst others, his duties and obligations.
 Newly appointed Directors will be briefed on the Group's business, its strategic directions and corporate governance policies.
 Familiarisation visits can be organised, if necessary, to facilitate a better understanding of the Group's business operations.
 For new appointed Directors who do not have prior experience as a director of a public listed company in Singapore, they will attend relevant training courses organised by the Singapore Institute of Directors as required under Rule 406(3)(a) of the Catalist Rules, as well as other courses relating to accounting, legal and industry-specific knowledge, where appropriate, organised by other training institutions, in connection with their duties, and such training will be funded by the Company.
-During FY2019, no new Director was appointed to the Board.
+During FY2020, no new Director was appointed to the Board.

 Regular training, particularly on risk management, corporate governance and key changes in the relevant regulatory requirements and financial reporting standards, will be arranged and funded by the Company for all Directors, from time to time.
-During FY2019, Directors are provided with briefings and updates on (i) the developments in financial reporting and governance standards by the Company's external auditors, Ernst & Young LLP; (ii) changes in the relevant laws and regulations pertaining to the Group's business and changing commercial risks and business conditions of the Group by the Management during the Board Committee meetings; and (iii) the revised Code and changes to the Catalist Rules by the Company's sponsor, ZICO Capital Pte.
+During FY2020, Directors are provided with briefings and updates on (i) developments in financial reporting and governance standards by the Company's external auditors, Ernst & Young LLP; (ii) the changes in the relevant laws and regulations pertaining to the Group's business and changing commercial risks and business conditions of the Group by the Management during the Board Committee meetings; (iii) the latest government advisories and measures amid the COVID-19 situation by ZICO Corporate Services Pte.
+Ltd. and the Company's sponsor, ZICO Capital Pte.
+Ltd.; and (iv) the regulatory announcements and updates to the Catalist Rules issued by the SGX-ST by the Company's sponsor, ZICO Capital Pte.
 Ltd., so as to enable them to make well-informed decisions and to properly discharge their duties as Board or Board Committee members.

-As at 31 December 2019, the composition of the Board is as follows:
+As at 31 December 2020, the composition of the Board is as follows:

-Name of Director Appointment Position First Appointment Date Last Re-appointment Date Length of Service Board Committee(s) served on Directorships or chairmanships both present and past held over the last three (3) years in other listed companies Academic and professional qualifications/ experience Koh Wee Seng (1) Non-Executive Chairman 29 October 2013 25 April 2019 6 years 5 months Nominating Committee Remuneration Committee Aspial Corporation Limited AF Global Limited Maxi-Cash Financial Services Corporation Ltd Bachelor of Business Administration, National University of Singapore Ng Sheng Tiong (1) Executive Director and CEO 29 October 2013 (shall retire and be subject to re-election at the upcoming AGM) 6 years 5 months Nil Nil Master of Business in Information Technology, Royal Melbourne Institute of Technology Koh Lee Hwee (1) Non-Executive Director 29 October 2013 25 April 2019 6 years 5 months Audit Committee Aspial Corporation Limited Maxi-Cash Financial Services Corporation Ltd Bachelor of Arts, National University of Singapore Ong Tuen Suan Lead Independent Director 1 June 2017 25 April 2018 (shall retire and be subject to re-election at the upcoming AGM) 2 years 10 months Audit Committee Nominating Committee (Chairman) Remuneration Committee Conflicts Resolution Committee (Chairman) - AF Global Limited Bachelor of Economics, Monash University Fellow, CPA Australia
+Name of Director Appointment Position First Appointment Date Last Re-appointment Date Length of Service Board Committee(s) served on Present directorships or chairmanships in other listed companies Academic and professional qualifications/ experience Koh Wee Seng (1) Non-Executive Chairman 29 October 2013 25 April 2019 7 years 5 months Nominating Committee Remuneration Committee Aspial Corporation Limited AF Global Limited Maxi-Cash Financial Services Corporation Ltd Bachelor of Business Administration, National University of Singapore Ng Sheng Tiong (1) Executive Director and CEO 29 October 2013 11 June 2020 7 years 5 months Nil Nil Master of Business in Information Technology, Royal Melbourne Institute of Technology Koh Lee Hwee (1) Non-Executive Director 29 October 2013 25 April 2019 7 years 5 months Audit Committee Aspial Corporation Limited Maxi-Cash Financial Services Corporation Ltd Bachelor of Arts, National University of Singapore Ong Tuen Suan Lead Independent Director 1 June 2017 11 June 2020 3 years 10 months Audit Committee Nominating Committee (Chairman) Remuneration Committee Conflicts Resolution Committee (Chairman) - AF Global Limited Bachelor of Economics, Monash University Fellow, CPA Australia